Structural Insulated Panel (SIP) Construction

-|Data courtesy Sticks & Structures, L.L.C.
+|Data courtesy Sticks & Structures, L.L.C.|

 Direct Construction Costs

 The initial cost of SIP panel construction compares favorably to conventional wall and roof framing.
-The SIP panels are typically more expensive than normal framing materials, but the savings in labor erases most if not all of any difference.
+The SIP panels are typically more expensive than normal framing materials, but the saving in labor erases most if not all of any difference.

 Keep in mind, however, that almost all of the published cost comparison studies have been either produced or sponsored by SIP manufacturers and should, perhaps, be taken with a small grain of salt.
 However, our experience is that they are largely accurate.
-SIP construction does seem to cost no more than conventional framing, if the panels are manufactured correctly.
-If they're not, then the cost climbs while waiting for new panels to be made and shipped.
+SIP construction does seem to cost no more than conventional framing if the panels are manufactured correctly.
+If not, then the cost climbs while waiting for new panels to be made and shipped.
 Fortunately, this is a rare occurrence.

 Indirect Construction Savings